nwhitehead/vida/README.md

 ## Requirements

-* Linux or Mac OS X
+* Works in Windows, Mac OS X, or Linux
 * LuaJIT 2.0+
-* A working copy of clang or gcc available from the command line
+* A working copy of Visual Studio (Windows), clang or gcc(Mac OS X and Linux), available from the command line

 ## How to use